Al-Aqsa Islamic Bank

 Al-Aqsa Islamic Bank was established by Hamas in the Palestinian territories in 1997 to serve as the organization's financial arm.
 The bank laundered and transferred money on behalf of U.S.-terrorist designated Hamas until its assets were frozen by the U.S. authorities in 2001.
 The bank's licence was revoked in 2010.

+Background

+Although Islamic finance contains many prohibitions—such as on consumption of alcohol, gambling, uncertainty, etc. – the belief that "all forms of interest are riba and hence prohibited" is the idea upon which it is based.

+The word "riba" literally means "excess or addition", and has been translated as "interest", "usury", "excess", "increase" or "addition".
+Related prohibitions exist in the older Abrahamic religions, Christianity and Judaism.
+The Catholic Church forbids usury, but began to relax its ban on all interest in the 16th century.

+During the 2008 financial crisis, Islamic banks were not initially impacted by the "toxic assets" built up on the balance sheets of US banks as these were not Sharia-compliant and not owned by Islamic banks.
+In 2009, the official newspaper of the Vatican (L'Osservatore Romano) put forward the idea that "the ethical principles on which Islamic finance is based may bring banks closer to their clients and to the true spirit which should mark every financial service".

 Establishment

 Al-Aqsa Islamic Bank was established with $20 million in capital and became operative in 1999.
 Contributions from charities and individual supported the establishment of the bank, although Hamas received a major contribution in 1998 from the owner of the Saudi Al-Baraka Bank Saleh Abdullah Kamel and from Jordan Islamic Bank, a subsidiary of al-Baraka.